Back to CALFIRE

 Chief's Net

-This system of low-band repeaters was a great concept for communications that the battalion and division chiefs could all communicate off the normal busy VHF hi-band freqs, and at longer distances.
-However the state budget over the past years has put a halt to expanding and maintaining this system and from what I understand, it is currently in limbo.
+This system of low-band repeaters was a great concept for longer range communications that the battalion and division chiefs could utilize away from the busy VHF hi-band freqs.
+However the state budget over the past years has put a halt to expanding and maintaining this system and the project is in limbo.
 It will be rare to hear any traffic on these frequencies.

 Emergency Command Center